-T. REINSTATEMENT
+U. REINSTATEMENT

-- (1) The policy shall contain a reinstatement of the policy provision with respect to policies for which the grace period has elapsed for nonpayment of premiums provision if the policy has not been surrendered or the nonforfeiture benefit period has not expired and include the conditions of the reinstatement. - (2) The period of reinstatement may not be less than three years from the date of lapse. - (3) Evidence of insurability may be required. - (4) Payment of overdue premiums may be required.
+- (1) The policy shall contain a reinstatement of the policy provision with respect to policies for which the grace period has elapsed for nonpayment of premiums provision if the policy has not been surrendered or the nonforfeiture benefit period has not expired and include the conditions of the reinstatement. - (2) The condition for reinstatement shall include the maximum period during which reinstatement is allowed, which shall not be less than three years from the date of lapse. - (3) Evidence of insurability may be required.

+- (4) Payment of all overdue premiums may be required unless: - (a) The company requires evidence of insurability; - (b) The premium for the reinstated policy is comparable to that of a policy issued at the insured's attained age; and - (c) There has been no nonforfeiture benefit insurance coverage in place during the reinstatement period. - If (a), (b) and (c) are all true, payment of no more than one month's premium to cover the grace period may be required.
 Interest may be charged on overdue premiums at a rate not exceeding 6%. - (5) If applicable, repayment/reinstatement of any policy loan may be required with interest rates not exceeding the interest rates as permitted in the loan provision of the policy. - (6) With respect to any reinstated policy, the following applies: - (a) With respect to statements made in an application for reinstatement, the policy is incontestable after it has been in force during the insured's lifetime for two years beginning with the day of reinstatement.
 The contestable period is based only on statements in the reinstatement application, unless the original contestable period has not yet expired.
 The reinstated policy may include an exception to the incontestability provision for fraud in the procurement of the reinstated policy when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (b) The suicide exclusion shall not exceed two years from the day of reinstatement. - (c) If a policy contains a reinstatement provision or other policy provision that references the subject matter of Paragraph (6)(a) and/or (6)(b), the policy references shall be consistent with (6)(a) and/or (6)(b).